 Today, big-brand companies seem to be making commitments to sustainability that go beyond the usual “greenwashing” efforts undertaken largely for public relations purposes.
 McDonald’s promises to use only beef, coffee, fish, chicken, and cooking oil obtained from sustainable sources.
 Coca-Cola promises to achieve water neutrality.
 Walmart has pledged to become carbon neutral.
 This BIT examines some of these corporate sustainability efforts and their ultimate goal.

 About the Authors

-Jane Lister, a Senior Research Fellow at the Liu Institute for Global Issues, is a sustainability practitioner and the author of Corporate Social Responsibility and the State: International Approaches to Forest Co-Regulation.
+Jane Lister, a Senior Research Fellow at the Liu Institute for Global Issues, is a sustainability practitioner.